Cantor Fitzgerald slashes price target on Hecla Mining Company [HL] – find out why.

 Cantor Fitzgerald have made an estimate for Hecla Mining Company shares, keeping their opinion on the stock as Hold, with their previous recommendation back on February 19, 2021.
 While these analysts kept the previous recommendation, ROTH Capital raised their target price to Buy.
 The new note on the price target was released on October 27, 2020, representing the official price target for Hecla Mining Company stock.
 On July 17, 2020, analysts increased their price target for HL shares from 2.50 to 4.50.

-Hecla Mining Company [HL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.51.
-With this latest performance, HL shares dropped by -10.60% in over the last four-week period, additionally sinking by -14.83% over the last 6 months – not to mention a rise of 0.57% in the past year of trading.
+Hecla Mining Company [HL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 9.96.
+With this latest performance, HL shares dropped by -11.27% in over the last four-week period, additionally sinking by -2.04% over the last 6 months – not to mention a rise of 6.73% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Hecla Mining Company [HL] shares currently have an operating margin of +10.06 and a Gross Margin at +20.69.
 Hecla Mining Company’s Net Margin is presently recorded at -2.37.